Investigation of the solid state

-Ancient (nano)bacteria, cofounders of life generate formations of calcium phosphate crystals, seemingly causing numerous pathological conditions in humans.
-Since bacteria play an important role in pathogenesis, the mechanism that causes disease, we could better approach disease from a less human centred point of view.
-Could pathological processes be reversed through a technical reconditioning of the biological?
-This project investigate theoretically, practically and visually, ideas around medical reconstruction of the body and its capacity to regenerate itself if enhanced by bacteria.
-Focussing on the body from its surface to deeper structures, ancient animate and inanimate material processes morph right at the core of our being.
+Ancient (nano)bacteria, co-founders of life, generate formations of calcium phosphate crystals that appear to cause numerous pathological conditions in humans.
+Since bacteria play a central role in pathogenesis, the mechanism that causes disease, we could approach pathology from a less human-centered perspective.
+Could pathological processes be reversed through technical reconditioning of the biological?
+This project investigates, theoretically, practically, and visually, ideas around medical reconstruction of the body and its capacity to regenerate itself when enhanced by bacterial intervention.

-The results of the residencies BioArtLaboratories Talent Pressure Cooker Program and Banff Centre of the Arts and Creativity Body as Site were presented at the Dutch Design Week 2017 as a part of the BioArtLaboratories Lost in Transformation exhibition and Homeostatic Tension solo exhibition at Temporary Art Centre in Eindhoven.
+Results from the BioArtLaboratories Talent Pressure Cooker Program and Banff Centre for the Arts and Creativity Body as Site residency were presented at Dutch Design Week 2017 as part of the BioArtLaboratories Lost in Transformation exhibition and Homeostatic Tension solo exhibition at Temporary Art Centre in Eindhoven.

-The research was supported with a contribution from the Mondriaan Fund, the Banff Centre of Art scholarship and Creativity and Mary E. Hofstetter Funds of Excellence in the Arts scholarship.
+Research supported by contributions from the Mondriaan Fund, the Banff Centre for the Arts Scholarship, and the Creativity and Mary E. Hofstetter Funds of Excellence in the Arts Scholarship..

 Exhibition